COMILLA BOARD-2016

 Arif: Stomach upset.
 I had outside food.
 It troubles my stomach.

-Zakia: That’s why I always try to avoid outside food, they are
+Zakia: That’s why I always try to avoid outside food, they are unhygienic.

 Arif: I’m not going to have it anymore.